odicforcesounds/The-Challenge/docs/README.md

-Friends: Life is Only a [Dream](https://odicforcesounds.bandcamp.com/track/it-was-only-a-dream)
+Life is Only a [Dream](https://odicforcesounds.bandcamp.com/track/it-was-only-a-dream)

+- Welcome to the Era of Fire - 2016 - Year of the Red Fire Monkey

 # You are the Wood